 - ½ cup chicken broth

-- 1 cup coconut milk or coconut cream, or plain Nutpods; see Notes
+- 1 cup unsweetened coconut milk or coconut cream, or plain Nutpods; see Notes

 - 2 tablespoons nutritional yeast

 - ½-1 teaspoon salt

 - 2 tablespoons fresh basil chiffonaded (see Notes), for garnish

 - Cast iron skillet or other oven-safe skillet